 Spark knock can lead to head gasket failure, damage to the piston rings, combustion chamber, the connecting rods and the pistons.
 Simply cleaning the EGR valve can help to prevent spark knock from occurring.

-What Next – How To Test For A Bad EGR Valve?
+What Next – How To Diagnose A Bad EGR Valve?

 You may need one or more of the following tools: